 Technical failure of the grant funded research project does not of itself constitute failure to use best efforts to commercialise the relevant grant project.
 The grants have funded certain aspects of the Company's development projects for the Aridol asthma product, multiple sclerosis and cystic fibrosis.
-The Company continues the development of all three projects funded by the START Program and has commenced commercialisation of its asthma project as evidenced by the filing of marketing approval applications for Aridol with Australian and European Union regulatory agencies.
+The Company continues the development of all three projects funded by the START Program and has commenced commercialisation of its asthma project as evidenced by the commencement of sales of Aridol in Australia.
 The Company believes that the likelihood of being required to repay grant funding is remote while the Company continues to act in good faith with respect to the grants.
-The total amount received under the START Program at June 30, 2005 was \$4,200.
+The total amount received under the START Program at June 30, 2006 was \$4,708.